-Born in Kansas in 1985, singer Janelle Monáe began performing as a child and got her big break in 2005 when she was invited by Big Boi to perform on several OutKast tracks.
-She was later signed by famous producer Sean "Puffy" Combs to his Bad Boy Records label.
+Born in Kansas City in 1985, singer Janelle Monáe began performing as a child and got her big break in 2005 when she was invited by Big Boi to perform on several OutKast tracks.
+She was later signed by producer Sean "Puffy" Combs to his Bad Boy Records label.
 In 2010 her debut full-length album, The ArchAndroid, rose to No. 17 on the Billboard U.S. album chart and received a Grammy nomination.
 She followed up with the sophomore album The Electric Lady (2013), which featured singers Prince and Erykah Badu.

 "I've never forgotten where I come from," she says.
 "It's crazy, but I really want to be the one to show everyone back home that it can be done.
 And not by selling drugs but by being passionate about the right thing—and the right things will come your way."
 She pays homage to her parents with a signature black-and-white tuxedo she wears for every performance.
 "I call it my uniform," she explained.
 "My mother was a janitor and my father collected trash, so I wear a uniform too."

 From a very young age, Monáe distinguished herself as a highly artistic and intelligent child.
 She stood out as a singer at the local Baptist church and appeared in local productions of musicals such as The Wiz and Cinderella.
 In addition to singing and performing, Monáe was also a precocious young writer.
 She joined Kansas City's Coterie Theater Young Playwrights' Round Table and wrote several full-length plays and musicals.
 One script, completed when she was only 12 years old, told the story of a boy and girl who compete for the love of a plant—an idea inspired by Stevie Wonder's 1979 album Journey Through the Secret Life of Plants.
 "I was infatuated with photosynthesis," she offered by way of explanation.